andypaulchen/virp/README.md

  `v0.2.2`: enumeration can be imported now (fix) <br>
  `v0.3.0`: you can now make a batch of virtual cells<br>
  `v0.4.3`: added tools to build a database

+ ## Debugging and support
+ The `virp` code has been tested on a limited number of platforms, so far Windows and Linux.
+If you are running into any problems during operation, please hound me (Andy Paul Chen) at la.vache.qui.vit(at)gmail.com, and I will try my best to help.